bzeiss/hearcal/README.md

 * Experimental Tool: This project is a functional implementation of psychoacoustic principles, but I am not an acoustics professional or physicist.
 It is a "community-driven" attempt to add another tool in the toolbox that may help to improve headphone monitoring accuracy.
 * Contributions: If you have expertise in psychoacoustics or Python and see room for improvement, merge requests are welcome!
 The goal is to keep the tool effective yet simple and maintainable.
 * AI Integration: Parts of this documentation and code were developed or refined with the assistance of AI to ensure clarity and provide a starting point for development.

+### When HearCal Is NOT Appropriate
+* If you suspect significant hearing loss (see an audiologist first)
+* If your headphones have severe frequency response problems (>10 dB deviations)—fix the hardware first
+* If your mixes translate well already—don't fix what isn't broken
+* If you cannot maintain a consistent headphone fit between sessions

 ### Credits